GLOBAL MARKETS-Where did all the bulls go? Rallies stall as EU summit begins | Business

 Europe's stock markets and fast charging currencies were left treading water on Friday, as EU leaders met in Brussels to try to hammer through a 750 billion euro post-pandemic recovery fund.

-European and world equity markets were heading for their third weekly gain in a row, but they were the smallest yet and Friday's go-slow involved all the main asset classes from commodities to bonds.
-London's FTSE, Paris, Milan, and Madrid had all sagged into the red in early trading and though the euro ticked up, Italian and Spanish bond yields were struggling to stay anchored to their recent lows.
+European, U.S. and world equity markets were heading for their third weekly gain in a row, but they were the smallest yet and Friday's go-slow involved all the main asset classes from commodities to bonds.
+London's FTSE, Germany's DAX and the euro all managed to tick higher but Milan and Madrid had sagged into the red as their governments' bond yields struggled to stay anchored to recent lows.

 Will the COVID-19 pandemic force economies into lockdown again?
 Will governments and central banks keep feeding the markets beast with stimulus?
 And finally, are tech shares losing their mojo?
-Netflix shares had dived 9% after the bell in Wall Street on Thursday after its results had flopped.
+Wall Street futures were pointing fractionally higher as results from asset manager BlackRock helped offset the near 10% skid by Netflix after the bell on Thursday after its subscriber numbers had flopped.

 ALSO READ